 You can also transfer points directly to American Express Membership Rewards partners from your account.
 All you have to do is head to your Membership Rewards page and click on “transfer points.”

-American Express Membership Rewards points are typically worth two cents each, according to valuations from The Points Guy.
+American Express Membership Rewards points are typically worth up to 2 cents each.
 You’re most likely to get this maximum value when you transfer points to Amex airline and hotel partners.

 American Express Membership Rewards transfer partners include the following (all transfer partners come with a 1,000:1,000 ratio unless otherwise noted):